No More Riding Solo

 Number One - Expiry Dates

 Did you know that most tampons have expiry dates?
-We didn’t use to.
+We never used to.
 But checking the expiry date is important for ensuring that the tampons we give out are well within date and not going to be harbouring potentially harmful bacteria that could lead to irritation of infection.
 This means that loose tampons are pretty problematic for us as we usually don’t know how old they are, and if we give them out we could be giving people an unsafe product.
 In short, loose tampons are a no no. We’ve had donations of tampons which are over twenty years old!
 Would you put something that old in your vagina?
 (Well, yes, you might actually… but not tampons, OK?!)

 Number Two - Condition